Russia cloud settles in over White House

 "I'm calling for an end to the investigations about the President Trump's campaign colluding with the Russians.
 There's been no evidence of it.
 I don't think that should continue," Republican National Committee Chairwoman Ronna Romney McDaniel said on "Fox News Sunday."

 But even Republicans in the Capitol have continued pressing for answers in the Russia probes.
-Senate Judiciary Committee Chairman Chuck Grassley and Feinstein, formally requested Comey's memos of his meeting with Trump from Comey's friend Daniel Richman.
+Senate judiciary committee Chairman Chuck Grassley and Feinstein formally requested Comey's memos of his meeting with Trump from Comey's friend Daniel Richman.

 House Russia investigators, led by Texas Republican Rep. Michael Conaway and California Democratic Rep. Adam Schiff, sent a formal request to the White House for any records of Trump's private meetings with Comey.